Pierre Poujade: Legacy

 that declares itself anti-establishment or strongly criticizes the current French political system or political class, even when the anti-tax or anti-intellectual aspects of the original Poujadism are absent.

 For instance, Le Monde diplomatique was accused of poujado-marxisme in the 1990s.

 In a 1990 pamphlet, reissued in 2012, Christopher Hitchens refers to a "...
 Poujadiste female with ideas above her station", presumably a reference to Margaret Thatcher and her humble origins as a Grantham grocer's daughter.

-In February 2010, New York Times commentator Robert Zaretsky compared the American Tea Party movement with Poujadism.
+In February 2010, The New York Times commentator Robert Zaretsky compared the American Tea Party movement with Poujadism.

-In a May 2016 editorial, New York Times columnist Ross Douthat identified Donald Trump as a Poujadist.
+In a May 2016 editorial, The New York Times columnist Ross Douthat identified Donald Trump as a Poujadist.

 British historian Timothy Garton Ash used Poujade in discussing the British vote to leave the European Union.
 In a piece published in The Guardian in June 2016, he wrote about some of those who voted for Brexit, saying that:

 It is a mistake to disqualify such people as racist.
 Their concerns are widespread, genuine and not to be dismissed.
 Populist xenophobes such as Nigel Farage exploit these emotions, linking them to subterranean English nationalism and talking, as he did in the moment of victory, of the triumph of "real people, ordinary people, decent people".
 This is the language of Orwell hijacked for the purposes of a Poujade.